Desha County, Arkansas

 Survey Area AR041 Arkansas

 The dominant drainage class is Poorly drained and the dominant hydrologic group is D (very slow infiltration, high runoff).
+The most common soil order is Vertisols — clay-rich soils that shrink and swell dramatically with moisture changes.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Desha County, Arkansas.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic